'A disaster on our doorstep'

 The successful promotion of Northern Ireland as a holiday destination in recent years has left many more businesses and their staff depending on revenue from foreign tourists.

-And the Covid-19 crisis has, in the short term at least, all but paralysed international travel.
+And the Covid-19 crises has, in the short term at least, all but paralysed international travel.

 In an indication of the massive blow facing the overseas tourist industry, an Air B&B operator told the Chronicle every single booking she'd received for the coming year had been cancelled.